Thick blood among the Eastern peoples. Causes and signs of blood thickening, blood thinning products. Determination of viscosity at home

 • Other

-In combination with phytotherapy, these procedures give a tremendous healing effect and allow you to quickly relieve pain and alleviate the condition.
+In combination with herbal medicine, these procedures give a tremendous healing effect and allow you to quickly relieve pain and alleviate the condition.

-Properly selected herbal remedies have an immunomodulatory, antibacterial and anti-inflammatory effect, harmonizing the state of the body's internal systems.
+Correctly selected phytopreparations have an immunomodulatory, antibacterial and anti-inflammatory effect, harmonizing the state of the internal systems of the body.

-is the foundation of Tibetan medicine.
+- the basis of Tibetan medicine.
 External influence by the above procedures leads to the fact that:

 • Discomfort is relieved

-• Improves the general condition of the body
+• The general condition of the body improves

 • And other manifestations of the disease

 Tibetan medicine has helped many patients regain their lost health.
-Even in those cases when ordinary doctors refused the patient, saying that he could no longer be helped, Tibetan medicine helped.
+Even in cases where ordinary doctors refused a patient, saying that he could no longer be helped, Tibetan medicine helped.

-Not because she has some kind of magic pill, but because she has tremendous knowledge about human nature and its interaction with this world.
-This experience has been accumulated for thousands of years and is now gaining popularity very quickly due to its amazing results.
+Not because she has some kind of magic pill, but because she has tremendous knowledge about the nature of man and his interaction with this world.
+This experience has been accumulating for millennia and is now gaining popularity very quickly due to its amazing results.

-Without chemicals, antibiotics, painful procedures and operations, we manage to lift and put people on their feet, significantly improving their condition.
+Without chemistry, antibiotics, painful procedures and surgeries, we manage to lift and put people on their feet, significantly improving their condition.

-They also come to us for the prevention of diseases.
-Relax, unload your emotional state, raise your vitality and restore energy.
+People come to us for the prevention of diseases.
+Relax, relieve your emotional state, raise your vitality and restore energy.

-After complex procedures, a person acquires harmony with himself and the outside world for a long time.
-It just glows with love, energy and life.
+After complex procedures, a person gains harmony with himself and the outside world for a long time.
+He just glows with love, energy and life.

 Therefore, if you have any health problems, come, we will help you.